bitcoin/bips/bip-0039/bip-0039-wordlists.md

 Credits: @brenorb

+1. Length between 4 and 8 characters.
-1. Words can be uniquely determined typing the first 4 characters.
+2. Words can be uniquely determined typing the first 4 characters.
-2. No accents or special characters.
+3. No accents or special characters.
-3. No complex verb forms.
+4. No complex verb forms.
-4. No plural words, unless there's no singular form.
+5. No plural words, unless there's no singular form.
-5. No words with double spelling.
+6. No words with common double spelling, except when the only change is the accent.
-6. No words with the exact sound of another word with different spelling.
+7. No words with the exact sound of another word with different spelling.
-7. No offensive words.
+8. No offensive words.
-8. No words already used in other language mnemonic sets.
+9. No words already used in other language mnemonic sets.
-9. The words which have not the same spelling in Brazil and in Portugal are excluded.
+10. The words which have not the same spelling in Brazil and in Portugal are excluded.